-This financial report is to provide interested parties with a general overview of the District's finances.
+This financial report of a general overview of the District's finances, is provided to all interested parties.
 Should there be any questions about this report or if there is a need for additional information, a request in writing should be submitted to: District General Manager, Sausalito-Marin District Sanitary District, 1 East Road, Sausalito, CA, 94965, or telephone (415) 332-0244.

-Management's Discussion and Analysis For the Fiscal Year Ended June 30, 2019
+Management's Discussion and Analysis For the Fiscal Year Ended June 30, 2020